Refrigerator - Icemaker Not Producing Ice

 If your icemaker is not producing any ice, there are a few things you can check in an attempt to resolve the concern.

-- Ice production is dependent upon the temperature of the refrigerator.
-The refrigerator and icemaker must be at proper temperature.
+Ice production is dependent upon the temperature of the refrigerator.
+The refrigerator and icemaker must be at the proper temperature.

-- The recommended fresh food temperature is 37 degrees F; the freezer temperature is 0 degrees F.
+The recommended fresh food temperature setting is 37 degrees F and the recommended freezer temperature setting is 0 degrees F.

-- The icemaker must reach 16 degrees F before a cycle will begin.
+The icemaker must reach a temperature of 16 degrees F before a cycle will begin.

-- If the temperature in the freezer is too warm, ice cubes will take longer to form or may not form at all.
-Try adjusting the freezer temperature.
+If the temperature in the freezer is too warm, ice cubes will take longer to form or may not form at all.
+Try adjusting the freezer temperature a little lower.

-- A low food load in the freezer can affect the production of ice.
-More food in the freezer allows temperatures to remain more stable.
+A low food load in the freezer can affect the production of ice.
+Having a good amount of food in the freezer (3/4 or more full) allows temperatures to remain more stable.